metadriverse/metadrive/README.md

 ## 🏫 Documentations

 More information about PGDrive can be found in [PGDrive Documentation](https://pgdrive.readthedocs.io).
+Besides, the training code of our [paper](https://arxiv.org/pdf/2012.13681) can be found in [this repo](https://github.com/decisionforce/pgdrive-generalization-paper).